Following a low fodmap diet for SIBO is used as a dietary intervention to reduce the symptoms of SIBO and bacterial overgrowth in the small intestine.

 Nuts: pistachios and cashews

-Raffinose and stachyose are the most common GOS found in legumes such as beans, lentils, and chickpeas and cannot be digested or absorbed by anybody and should be avoided with IBS.
+Raffinose and stachyose are the most common GOS found in legumes such as beans, lentils, and chickpeas and cannot be digested or absorbed by anybody.
+These foods are limited and or avoided on a low FODMAP diet for SIBO.

-Only one disaccharide can potentially act as a fodmap in food with is lactose found in milk from cows, goat or sheep, ice cream, yogurt and soft cheeses such as cottage cheese, cream cheese, and ricotta.
+Only one disaccharide can potentially act as a fodmap in food: lactose found in milk from cows, goats, or sheep, ice cream, yogurt, and soft cheeses such as cottage cheese, cream cheese, and ricotta.

 Fructose is the only important monosaccharide that can potentially act as a fodmap.
 It is the excess of fructose in comparison to glucose that becomes problematic.